-In project management, the “critical path” refers to a sequence of dependent or floating tasks that have to be completed in order to get the project done.
+In project management, the “critical path” refers to the longest sequence of dependent or floating tasks that must be completed in order to get the project done on time.
 People sometimes think that the tasks on the this “path” are the most important (difficult or expensive).
 The critical path only refers to the time required to complete the tasks.
 You can identify if a task is on the critical path if, delayed by one day, it can influence the duration of the project.

 In the Gantt Chart above, we have 5 tasks on the critical path (“Client meeting”, “Project report”, “Wireframing”, “Design” and “Front end development”).
 If any of these are delayed by one day, the duration of the entire project will increase by one day (if the duration of the remaining tasks stays the same).
 The other two floating tasks (“Creating content” and “Architecture”) are not on the critical path because if they are delayed, they do not influence the duration of the entire project (they might become critical though if there’s a huge delay and their duration exceeds the duration of the entire project – a 7 or 6 day delay in this scenario).

 The importance of the Critical Path

 In the first place, the critical path is an indicator of the earliest date a project is planned to complete.
 When the critical path is highlighted, the project manager knows exactly what are the critical tasks he has to keep an eye on.
 When a delay occurs he has two options: automatically reschedule the remaining activities keeping their initial duration (this will result in delaying the whole project) or reduce the estimated time of one or multiple tasks in order to keep the initial project completion date.

 There are some situations when lag is present between dependent tasks and this might change the way critical path is displayed.